directfront/DbCtl/README.md

 * `descr` is the change description (it may not contain any hyphens or spaces), and;
 * `(ddl|dml|dcl)` is the extension that indicates whether it changes the structure, data or security of the database.

+### Execution Order
+Scripts will be executed in the following order, after resolving which scripts need to be executed:
+1.
+version -> ddl, dml, dcl.

 ## Connector Implementation Guide

 ### Schema ChangeLog Table